With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreTransitional Living Tap is a mental health center in Hamilton, Ohio, located at 2052 Princeton Road, 45011 zip code.
 Transitional Living Tap provides outpatient treatment.
-Transitional Living Tap offers cognitive behavioral therapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
+Transitional Living Tap offers psychotropic medication, individual psychotherapy and group therapy to young adults, seniors 65 or older and adults.
 Transitional Living Tap also supports people requiring dual diagnosis treatment and people with serious mental illness.
 More services available at Transitional Living Tap include case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.